MicrosoftDocs/Viva/Viva/learning/configure-sharepoint-content-source.md

 ## Configure SharePoint as a source

+>[!NOTE]
-You must be a Microsoft 365 global administrator or knowledge admin to perform these tasks.
+> You must be a Microsoft 365 global administrator or knowledge admin to perform these tasks.

+>[!NOTE]
+> The admin tab is only available for admins with a Viva Suite or Viva Learning license.

 To configure SharePoint as a learning content sources in for Viva Learning, follow these steps: